dpearson/license-plate-recognition/README.md

 ## Utilities for Automatic License Plate Recognition ##

-This repository contains various components for an automatic license plate recognition system.
-Currently, it isn't particularly good, but it'll hopefully get much better in the coming weeks.
+This repository contains various components for an automatic license plate recognition system released under the MIT License.
+It currently is about 60% accurate, but, with more work, it will hopefully do much better.

 This project was originally a term project for Dr. Harry Wechsler's CS482 Computer Vision class at George Mason University.